mikex86/Velox/README.md

 ### Is this safe?
 Yesn't...<br>
 The region model makes the assumption, that entities in different regions do not interact with one another.
-In vanilla minecraft this should never happen.
+In vanilla Minecraft this should never happen.
 If you are aware of any edge case where this might occur, please do not hesitate to create an issue.

 ## Why drop support for the Bukkit API?

 As the Bukkit API was not created with this kind of ticking model in mind, it is likely that plugins might perform unsafe interactions, leaving no other option but to "hope for the best".
-Perhaps an even greater problem would be the thread safety measures for the plugin themselves.
+Perhaps an even greater problem would be the thread safety measures for the plugins themselves.
 Events like PlayerMoveEvent, which are invoked many times per second, might cause the server to synchronize for long enough to eliminate the gains of concurrency.